 The young man is puzzled because in his mind, he’s kept all of the commandments, so he asks Jesus, “what else must I do?”

 Jesus seizes on this opportunity to show the person that he really hasn’t kept all the commandments.
-If it were possible for anyone to fully keep all the commandments, it would have been unnecessary for Jesus to come and redeem man in the first place.
+If it were possible for anyone to fully keep all the commandments, it would have been unnecessary for Jesus to come and redeem mankind in the first place.

 So Jesus tells the young man that if he really wants to be perfect, or complete in his devotion to the law, then go and sell all you have and give the proceeds to the poor.

 In debriefing this encounter with his disciples, Jesus says that it’s very hard for a rich person to get into heaven.
 In fact, Jesus makes the claim that it’s easier for a camel to go through the eye of a needle than for a rich person to enter the Kingdom of God.
+That sounds impossible!

 So who can be saved?